PjotrBrunain/FlowFields/README.md

 1. Start with a cost Field.
 This is a field of values ranging from 0 to 255 (more values are possible, but here a BYTE was used).
-The higher the value is the higher the cost is to traverse it.
+The higher the value is, the higher the cost is to traverse it.
+This fiels is a pre-generated field depending on the world you're trying to navigate.
-This is depicted above by how green it is.
-The greener the square is the lower the cost value is.
+Depicted below is a cost field which displays the cost level by how green it is.
+The greener the square is, the lower the cost value.
+The grey squares would represent obstacles.
 ![CostField](https://github.com/PjotrBrunain/FlowFields/blob/main/Images/CostField.png?raw=true)

 2. With this cost Field we generate an integration Field.
-(Values depicted here are how greener how higher the integration value)
+(Values depicted here are the greener the cell, the higher the integration value)
-To generate this integration Field we first put all values to a very high value (I used the max value of size_t) and then we put the goal node's value to 0.
+To generate this integration Field we first put all values to a very high value (I used the max value of size_t).
+Next we calculate each value starting by putting the goal node's value to 0.
-After this we go from the starting node outwards and add the cost of each cell to the cost of the cell it came from replacing the value if a different calculated value is lower.
+After this we go from the starting node outwards and add the cost of each cell to the integration value of the cell it came from replacing the integration value if a different calculated value is lower.
-This keeps going aslong as there are values changing.
+This keeps going as long as there are values changing.
 Once all values are correctly calculated we go on to the next step.
+Below is some pseudocode for the basic algorithm I wrote.

+		void CalculateIntegrationField
+		{
+			for (auto node : AllNodes)
+			{
+				set node.IntegrationValue to max;
+			}

+			List openList;
+			Add goal node to openList;

+			while openList.size > 0
+			{
+				set currentNode to first of openList;
+				for (auto neigbour : currentNode.Neighbours)
+				{
+					newIntegrationValue = CalculateIntegrationValue;
+					if (newIntegrationValue < neighbour.IntegrationValue)
+					{
+						Add neighbour to openList if not already in there;
+						Set neighbour IntegrationValue to newIntegrationValue;
+					}
+				}
+			}
+		}
 ![IntegrationField](https://github.com/PjotrBrunain/FlowFields/blob/main/Images/IntegrationField.png?raw=true)

 3. Vector Field aka FlowField
-After calculating the integration Field we go over all the cells and check which one of it's neighbours has the smallest integration value.
+After calculating the integration Field we go over all the cells and check which one of its neighbours has the smallest integration value.
 We then point the vector towards that cell.
 ![FlowField](https://github.com/PjotrBrunain/FlowFields/blob/main/Images/FlowField.png?raw=true)

 After these 3 steps all agents that use this grid can then just check the cell they're in for the direction they need to go to.
 This takes away the cost of having to calculate the path for each and every agent which makes this perfect for directing a lot of agents towards a goal.
 Another advantage of this is being able to combine other steeringbehaviors with this.
-In my example i added a simple wander to the agents behavior as you can see below.
+In my example i added a simple wander combined with the flowfield direction to make for a somewhat drunken move towards the goal.
 ![FlowfieldInAction](https://github.com/PjotrBrunain/FlowFields/blob/main/Images/FlowFieldInAction.gif?raw=true)

 ## Is it more performant than other pathfinding methods?

 It depends on the usecase.
-If you have the need to steer a whole bunch of agents then it is more performant.
-If it is used to steer only 1 or 2 agents it won't be more performant.
+If you have the need to steer a whole bunch of agents then it will perform better.
+If it is used to steer only 1 or 2 agents it is less perfomant.
 So this is ideal to use when you have a lot of agents to steer around in for example war games where you need to move large armies to certain points.
 The performance of the field also directly correlates to how many nodes you have.
 More nodes means higher calculation costs.